leonstel/leonstel.github.io/drafts/gmap4.md

 };
 ```

 Every you want to check if a marker is discoverable you call this function.
-You should
-do this in the Google Map Instance.
-Remember that only that instance it allowed to manipulate the
-raw gmaps object.
-Adding markers is such a manipulative action.

 ```
 // src/app/map/GoogleMapInstance.ts